KarhuKoding/kallax-builder/Notes.md

 Intro

-- Boards coming from Top, Highlight Sides
+- Boards coming from Top, then Highlight Position Holes

 2. Step 2